-In the case of climate science, the myths are veiling important facts we have to understand so we can work most effectively to mitigate, adapt to, and offset our changing climate.
-The best thing we can do right now, say the experts, is to break our silence on the reality of climate.
-I’ve put together a list of excellent sources for climate talk–you can download it here.
+In the case of climate change, myths that are passed around and promoted in anti-science media veil important data; these are facts we have to understand so we can work most effectively to mitigate, adapt to, and offset our changing climate.
+One easy thing we can do right now, say the experts, is to break our silence on climate.

-What are the top ten climate myths?
+Soon you’ll be gently rebutting the tall tales.
+What are the top ten myths told about climate?
 The fabulous website Skeptical Science lists them as follows.

 - Climate has changed before.